Limitations of PayPal India are: can’t accept personal payments, can’t use PayPal balance, can’t send payment to other Indian PayPal account

-Like it or not but PayPal is the preferred method of payment for the US clients and to some extent for the UK clients as well.
+Like it or not but PayPal India has many limitations despite being the preferred method of payment for the US and UK clients.
 It is the most widely accepted payment method among international clients and you have to be using PayPal if you want to be a freelancer in India.

 As a freelancer, blogger or a webmaster, it’s not a matter of choice but it is a must to have a PayPal account.

-I have been using PayPal since 2002 when we Indians had no choice to withdraw money from the bank account and can only receive money and use it online with merchants who accepted PayPal.
-These days it is bread and butter for hundreds of small companies hiring hundreds of individuals.
+I have been using PayPal since 2002 when we Indians had no choice to withdraw money to the bank account.
+One can only receive money and use it online with international merchants who accepts PayPal.
+Nowadays PayPal is the bread and butter for hundreds of small companies hiring hundreds of individuals.

 PayPal isn’t a bank but only a payment processor.
 So there are additional restrictions by RBI.
-Indian PayPal accounts have more limitations than ever before and here are the 3 major limitations that I find quite troublesome when using Indian PayPal account.
+Indian PayPal accounts have more limitations than ever before.
+I have listed the the major limitations I find quite troublesome when using Indian PayPal account.

 Can’t Accept Personal Payments